Cairo Metro Line 1: To other Metro lines

-Line 1 connects to Line 2 at Shohadaa and Sadat Stations.
-It is expected to connect with Line 3 in October 2015 at Nasser Station when Phase 3 of Line 3 is completed.
+Line 1 connects to Line 2 at Al-Shohadaa and Sadat stations and with Line 3 at Nasser station.
+It will connect to Line 4 at El Malek El Saleh station.

 To other forms of transit

 Shohadaa Station is immediately next to Ramses Station, providing access to Egyptian National Railways long-haul and short-haul domestic passenger service.
 Cairo Transport Authority buses and private microbus services are also nearby.

 Access to Cairo International Airport is expected via transfer to Line 3 upon completion of Phase 4 in early 2020.

 Driving Simulator

 A new train driving simulator integrated in Cairo Metro's training center dedicated for Line 1 drivers, which was provided by Transurb Technirail that won the international tender issued by Cairo Metro in December 2011.

 Transurb Technirail will provide Cairo Metro with a driving simulator and a computer-assisted learning area to train Line 1 drivers, improving their driving skills and to train them on the elementary functions of the rolling stock and on how to handle malfunctions.